 Sometimes Viburnum can get a bad press because they can be found in landscaping arrangements around supermarkets and stores.
 Viburnums are a lovely garden shrubs, there are both evergreen and deciduous varieties and they produce flowers and berries.

 Viburnums are hardy, easy to grow, and tolerant of most conditions apart from exposed sites with chill winds.
-Viburnum will grow in sun or partial shade and is a great addition to shrub border with very attractive flowers, often scented and with berries in the Autumn.
+Viburnum will grow in sun or partial shade and contribute colourfully to the garden with attractive flowers, often scented and with berries in the Autumn.

-Viburnums are not particular about soil as long as it is not too wet or water logged, and will grow in both part sun and part shade.
-If you are thinking of planting a shrub border it is well worth looking at the varieties of Viburnums for their delicate flowers, often scented and the bonus of berries for the birds.
+Viburnums are not particular about soil as long as it is not too wet or waterlogged, and will grow in both part sun and part shade.
+If you are thinking of planting a shrub border, it is well worth looking at the varieties of Viburnums for their delicate flowers, often scented and the bonus of berries for the birds.

 If Viburnum is not the shrub for you, check out shrubs and bushes; spring flowering shrubs; summer flowering shrubs; shrubs with autumn and winter interest; and evergreen shrubs.